MatthewBennington/BenningtonWebsite/README.md

 - [ ] Credit waiver form
 - [ ] Disability accommodation form

+### Things the site should have

+- [ ] End of term checklist
+- [ ] "that page that shows how many spots are in each class and whats left available"
+- [ ] _correct_ faculty offices
+- [ ] Link to website to fill up your card

 ## Contributing

 1. Fork it ( https://github.com/MatthewBennington/BenningtonWebsite/fork )